-The Nissen Hut displays maritime artefacts, aviation objects and domestic, agricultural and industry implements.
+The Nissen Hut displays maritime artefacts, aviation objects and domestic, agricultural and industrial implements.

 Nissen Huts were designed in 1916 for the army.
 They were used in both World Wars and then widely adapted for other uses.

-This one comes from the WW2 soldier settlement scheme on Flinders Island.
-It was used as a machinery workshop at the field headquarters known as Summer Camp.
+This one was used as a machinery workshop at Summer Camp, the field headquarters of the WW2 soldier settlement scheme on Flinders Island.
 It is unusual, being clad in aluminium rather than the more commonly used galvanised iron.

-The Nissen Hut was acquired by the Museum in 1984 to house two large anchors and a capstan that had been recovered from the 1912 GW Wolff shipwreck.
+The Museum acquired the Nissen Hut in 1984 to house two large anchors and a capstan that had been recovered from the 1912 GW Wolff shipwreck.
 It was dismantled and put into storage while these artefacts underwent several years of conservation.